 NEW!
 Japanese Swordsmanship Comparison Series" "Muso Shinden Ryu-Muso Jikiden Eishin Ryu DVD

-I am pleased to announce that Lessons 1-7 of my new instructional series “The complete Muso Shinden Ryu-Muso Jikiden Eishin Ryu comparison series” are finished!
+Lessons 1-12 of the new instructional series “The complete Muso Shinden Ryu-Muso Jikiden Eishin Ryu comparison series” are finished!
 These 2 disc DVD lessons cover the kata of both major styles, all 3 levels in one place!
-There will be a total of 12 lessons in the series.
-The entire series will have over 146 kata!!
-Each month I will produce the next addition to the series until it is finished.
+There are a total of 12 lessons in the series.
+The entire series has over 146 kata!!
+Each month contains the next addition to the series until it is finished.
 Example: Lesson 1 is almost 3 hours long with 54 chapters for your viewing convenience and ease of learning!
 There are a total of 14 sword kata in this lesson and 6 bokken applications.
 There are applications for each kata and in some cases multiple applications!

 Don't worry about kneeling down!
 For any of you that are having problems kneeling or just getting up and down from the floor, ALL the seated kata are also taught from the standing position!